jim-easterbrook/python-gphoto2/developer/README.txt

     make
     make install

 Note the use of --prefix=$PWD/local_install to create a local copy, rather than a system installation.
-The local_install directory name is used by setup.py to find the required files.

 Now you can build and install a wheel that includes your local copy of the libgphoto2 libs:

     GPHOTO2_VERSION=2.5.28 pip wheel . -v
-    sudo pip install gphoto2-*.whl
+    pip install gphoto2-*.whl --user

 The GPHOTO2_VERSION environment variable tells setup.py to use the files in libgphoto2-2.5.28/local_install.